-If there is no MedDRA term containing “prevention” or “prophylaxis”, choose one of the following options (Note: the preferred option is to select a general prevention/ prophylaxis term and a term for the condition).
+If there is no MedDRA term containing “prevention” or “prophylaxis”, choose one of the following options.
+The preferred option is to select a general prevention/ prophylaxis term and a term for the condition.
+Alternatively, select a term for the condition alone or a prevention/prophylaxis term alone.

 Example